All Episodes

 We'll open doors for you.

-Go to Expresspros.com to find a location near you.
+Go to expresspros.com to find a location near you.

 Now back to Karen Michelle and the young farmers of the Hudson Valley of New York State.

-Sukup Farms is the site of this month's gathering of a group of young farmers.
+Sukoup Farms is the site of this month's gathering of a group of young farmers.

-Um, so we're okay, let's see if I got it right.
+So we're, okay, let's see if I got it right.

-Harlem Valley Farm and Food Alliance.
+Harlem Valley Farm and Food Alliance, right?

-Okay, this is I guess we're already a year old.
+Okay, this is, I guess we're already a year old.

-Um, we had our first event in September.
+We had our first event in September.

 It was our first farm day.